jessepav/lacygoill-wiki-backup/vim/debug.md

     endif

 ##
-## `:Scriptnames` show me Vim sourced files which are not plugins.
-Which reasons did it have to source them?
+## `:Scriptnames` tells me that some sourced files are not plugins.
+Which reasons did Vim have to source them?

 They've been sourced by either:

    - an autocmd

-   - an element of interface (mapping, command, ...) which triggered the sourcing of an autoloaded script
+   - some interface (mapping, custom Ex command, ...) which triggered the sourcing of an autoloaded script

-    - a filetype/syntax/indent plugin for a buffer ^----^
+    - a filetype/syntax/indent plugin for a buffer
-                               Yes,  I  know,  the question  mentions  files which are  NOT plugins, but  filetype plugins are not local  plugins (`~/.vim/plugin`), nor
-                               third-party plugins (`~/.vim/plugged/*`).

-                               I   felt  the   necessity  to   mention  them separately as they can cause a lot of scripts to be sourced when a session is restored.

 ##
 # Verbosity